mail-in-a-box/mailinabox/README.md

 * Allow configuration of default quota value on installation.

 Changes
 -------

 ### v0.40-quota-0.13-alpha

-* Add a `default-quota` setting in `settings.yaml`
+* Add a `default-quota` setting in `settings.yaml`.

-* Add input for setting quota when entering a new user in control panel
+* Add input for setting quota when entering a new user in control panel.

-* Modify `tools/mail.py` to allow for setting and getting the default system quota
+* Modify `tools/mail.py` to allow for setting and getting the default system quota.

-* Modify `tools/mail.py` to allow for getting a user's quota setting
+* Modify `tools/mail.py` to allow for getting a user's quota setting.

-* Modify the mail users list in control panel to display percentage used
+* Modify the mail users list in control panel to display percentage of quota used.

 ### v0.40-quota-0.12-alpha